Arthur B. Hancock Jr.: Horse breeder

-In 1999, the Racing Post named him at number 12 in their list of 100 Makers of 20th century horse racing.
+In 1999, the Racing Post named him at number 12 in their 100 Makers of 20th-century horse racing.

 Death

 In August 1972, Hancock fell ill while hunting in Scotland.
 He died a few weeks later of pancreatic cancer at Vanderbilt University Medical Center in Nashville, Tennessee.
 He was buried in the Paris Cemetery in Kentucky.
 His widow established the A. B. Hancock Jr. Memorial Laboratory for Cancer Research at Vanderbilt University Medical Center.

-It was said of him, by racing journalist Peter Willett, "Bull was the biggest man, physically speaking, in the thoroughbred industry of his day, and towered above most of his contemporaries in professional ability and the dominance of his personality."
+Racing journalist Peter Willett said, "Bull was the biggest man, physically speaking, in the thoroughbred industry of his day, and towered above most of his contemporaries in professional ability and the dominance of his personality."

 In 2016, Hancock was inducted into the National Museum of Racing and Hall of Fame as a Pillar of the Turf.